-NFL Rumors: Patriots ‘Have Called’ On Emmanuel Sanders, Mohamed Sanu
+NESN

 Sanu, 30, has 32 catches for 310 yards and one touchdown this season for the 1-5 Falcons, while the 32-year-old Sanders has caught 30 balls for 367 yards and two scores for the 2-5 Broncos.

-The Patriots will face the Jets in New York on Monday night.
+The Patriots will face the New York Jets at MetLife Stadium on Monday night.
 The NFL trade deadline is Oct.
 29.

 Thumbnail photo via Ron Chenoy/USA TODAY Sports Images